Marlene Dietrich Overseas: Release

-The album was reissued on 12" LP by Columbia as Lili Marlene (Columbia GL 4-17) with the addition of the following tracks: "Das Hobellied", "Du Liegst Mir im Herzen", "Muss i denn" and "Du Hast die Seele Mein".
+The album was reissued on 12" LP by Columbia as Lili Marlene (Columbia GL 4-17) with the addition of the following tracks: "Das Hobellied", "Du Liegst Mir im Herzen", "Muss i denn" and "Du Hast die Seele Mein", and a cover photo by photographer Milton H. Greene.
 The eight songs were re-released in CD on a compilation album, Art Deco: The Cosmopolitan Marlene Dietrich.

 In 1995, the Spanish record label Blue Moon issued the compilation Marlene Dietrich Sings Lili Marlene and Other Great Songs.
 The release presented the original eight tracks in their initial sequence, supplemented by eleven selections drawn from Dietrich's previous recordings.